 The Snore No More pillow is designed to align your head and neck to clear your airways.
 The pillow is made out of foam and has a cut-out for your shoulder so you can sleep on your side.
 The pillow will improve your sleeping posture as well.
 Many people feel that this pillow is as comfortable as their regular pillow, which is a big plus.

-Anti-snoring pillows are not going to work for everyone but they do work for many people.
-You cannot do much harm in trying one out but you do need to remember that what one person says about one pillow is not going to be the same for you.
+Anti-snoring pillows are not going to work for everyone but they do work for many people, especially those with minor snoring issues.
+You cannot do much harm in trying one out, but you do need to remember that what one person says about one pillow may not be the same for you.